AdityaShen/Simba-Diagnostics-Tool/README.md

 If HAR tracing does not work, you may need to install some required Python libraries.
 Here’s how to do it:

 1. **Open Terminal**
     - Press `Cmd + Space`, type `Terminal`, and press Enter.

 2. **Navigate to the Python resources directory:**
     - Copy and paste this command, then press Enter:
         ```sh
         cd /Applications/Simba.app/Contents/Resources/app/resources/python/mac
         ```
     - (If your app is named differently, adjust the path accordingly.)

 3. **Install the required Python libraries:**
     - Make sure you have Python 3 installed.
 Then run:
         ```sh
         pip3 install -r requirements.txt
         ```
     - This will install all the necessary libraries (like pychrome, haralyzer, etc.) listed in `requirements.txt`.

 4. **Restart Simba**
     - Close and reopen the Simba app.

 If you see any errors, copy the error message and contact support for help.

+## Mac Installer: Preventing 'Damaged' Errors

+For Mac users, the release includes both the `.dmg` installer and a zipped folder containing the installer. **It is recommended to use the zipped version:**

+1. Download the zipped folder containing the Simba installer from the release or shared location.
+2. Unzip the folder to extract the `.dmg` file.
+3. Open the `.dmg` and install Simba as usual.

+This method helps prevent macOS from flagging the installer as “damaged” due to security checks during download or transfer.

+**If you still see a “Simba is damaged and cannot be opened” error:**

+1. Open Terminal.
+2. Run the following command (replace the path if your app is not in /Applications):
+    ```sh
+    xattr -dr com.apple.quarantine /Applications/Simba.app
+    ```
+3. Try opening Simba again.

+This command removes the quarantine attribute that macOS adds to files downloaded from the internet, allowing the app to run normally.

 ## Security